DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-data-bindings.md

 >
 > See [Bind Report Controls to Data (Expression Bindings)](bind-controls-to-data-expression-bindings.md) if expression bindings **are enabled** in the Report Designer (the [Property Grid](../report-designer-tools/ui-panels/property-grid.md) provides the **Expressions** ![](../../../../images/eurd-win-property-grid-expressions-icon.png) tab).

-You can use the following approaches to include information from a data source to your report:
+You can use the following approaches to include a data source's information in your report:

 * [Use the Field List](#use-the-field-list)
 * [Use the Smart Tag](#use-the-smart-tag)